 Where can't my dog go?

-Assistance dogs only in the house.
+Assistance dogs only in the house and tea room.

 What do I need to be aware of at Mount Stewart?